“I remember who my real friends are. And who the fair weather friends are.”

 She was, regrettably, unable to locate the man whose wallet Jade recovered, or to find any bugs in the spa.

-Celia: Jade hadn’t really expected Alana to find the man.
+Jade: Jade hadn’t really expected Alana to find the man.
 They had waited too long.
 It should have been done on Sunday immediately following Jade’s departure from Elysium.
 But he praises Alana for the rest of the good work; he has other avenues he can pursue to locate the hunter.

 GM: Alana beams at the praise.

-Celia: Jade reaches into the bedside table to find his laptop, tapping in his password when prompted and then connecting to the Wi-Fi through a VPN.
+Jade: Jade reaches into the bedside table to find his laptop, tapping in his password when prompted and then connecting to the Wi-Fi through a VPN.

 “What do you know about Hensler,” he asks.